learn-co-curriculum/dsc-lp-OOP-oop-intro-principals-and-practice/README.md

 #### Learning Goals:
 While we won't complete this today, in order to build that you'd need to:

-- describe the limits of custom functions
+- Describe the limits of custom functions
-- identify and paraphrase the vocabulary of Object Oriented Programming
+- Identify and paraphrase the vocabulary of Object Oriented Programming
-- build a new small sample class
+- Build a new small sample class
-- map out the blueprint of a class for the stock monitoring data science pipeline
+- Map out the blueprint of a class for the stock monitoring data science pipeline

 **Step**: Learning goal 1:  describe the limits of custom functions <br/>
 **Time**: 5 min